raspberrypilearning/astro-pi-mission-zero/en/step_9.md

 + Press the **Submit** button to enter your code.
 Your teacher will get an email to confirm your entry.

-+ If you want to, you can share the link to your code on social media to let people know that code which you wrote will be run in space!
++ If you want to, you can share the link to your code on social media to tell people that code which you wrote will be run in space!